cemsakizci/Implementing-graphColoring-on-GPU/README.md

 Also, I have modified it according to the current project needs, so you can check the details.

 I have used the "rtclock" function to measure the execution time of graph coloring from the following link : https://github.com/chenxuhao/csrcolor/blob/master/include/common.h

+For graph samples, please refer to the paper.